Use the icons below to discover mobile giving concepts.

-Mobile Giving, Online Giving, & Text Giving: What's the Difference?
+Mobile Giving, Online Giving, and Text Fundraising:

 Mobile Giving vs. Online Giving

-Both types of giving accept donations from digital channels, such as online donation forms, emails, and social media sites.
+Both types of giving accept donations from digital channels such as online donation forms, emails, and social media sites.

-Mobile Giving vs. Text Giving
+Mobile Giving vs. Text Fundraising

-How to Reduce Barriers to Fundraising with Mobile Giving
+Reducing Barriers to Fundraising with Mobile Giving

 Mobile Donation Pages